jasonl4600/sep-11-freedom-project/tool/learning-log.md

                 "       ^^      = >    =   &",
                 "===========================",
             ], {
-                // define the size of tile block
                 tileWidth: 32,
                 tileHeight: 32,
-                // define what each symbol means, by a function returning a component list (what will be passed to add())
                 tiles: {
                     "=": () => [
                         sprite("bean"),